 We currently have a compensation committee composed of Messrs.
 Chereskin, Gleason and Wilhite.
 Upon pricing of this offering and inclusion of our shares for listing on The NASDAQ Global Market, our board of directors will have a compensation committee initially consisting of Messrs.
 Smith, Selati and Wilhite, with Mr. Wilhite serving as the chairman of the committee.
 All of these members of our compensation committee will be "independent" as defined under The NASDAQ Stock Market rules.
-The purpose of our compensation committee will be to discharge the responsibilities of our board of directors relating to compensation of our executive officers.
-Our board of directors will adopt a written charter for our compensation committee, which will be posted on our website.
+The purpose of our compensation committee will be to discharge the responsibilities of our board of directors will adopt a written charter for our compensation committee, which will be posted on our website.
 Our compensation committee, among other things, will:

-- provide oversight on the development and implementation of the compensation policies, strategies, plans and programs for our outside directors and disclosure relating to these matters; and - · review and approve the compensation of our Chief Executive Officer and the other executive officers of us and our subsidiaries.
+- provide oversight on the development and implementation of the compensation policies, strategies, plans and programs for our outside directors and disclosure relating to these matters; and - review and approve the compensation of our Chief Executive Officer and the other executive officers of us and our subsidiaries.